If your cat has ingested something toxic, you might need to induce vomiting. Thus, it’s handy to know how to make a cat throw up.

 Here are some common foods that are poisonous to cats:

-- Chocolate.
-Chocolate contains theobromine, which is poisonous to cats.
-Even small amounts can cause cat vomiting and diarrhea, and larger amounts can cause kidney disease and liver damage.
+- Chocolate: Chocolate contains theobromine, which is poisonous to cats.
+Even small amounts can cause vomiting and diarrhea, and larger amounts can cause kidney disease and liver damage.

-- Coffee.
-Coffee, tea, and energy drinks all contain caffeine, which is poisonous to cats.
-Caffeine can cause increased heart rate, seizures, and even death.
+- Coffee: Coffee, tea, and energy drinks all contain caffeine, which is poisonous to cats.
+Caffeine can cause an increased heart rate, seizures, and even death.

 If you think your cat has ingested something poisonous, it’s important to seek veterinary care immediately.
 The sooner you get your cat to the vet, the better the chances are for a full recovery.